Recap: Community S1 E01: Pilot

 - Abed's role as 'meta-guy' is downplayed, and the Asperger's-like tendencies of his condition are given more emphasis.
 This is also notably one of the few episodes where anyone attempts to 'diagnose' him ("Yeah?
 Well, you have Asperger's.") rather than it being treated as an Ambiguous Disorder.

 - Duncan is clearly intended to be more of a Psychologist Teacher (with hints of a Sink or Swim Mentor) towards Jeff rather than the inept semi-regular he ended up being.
 This case, however, is probably due to it also being an example of Real Life Writes the Plot, since John Oliver decided not to leave The Daily Show to take a regular role on the show.
+As Duncan was clearly also supposed to be the main teacher role in the series, Chang doesn't appear at all.

 - Jeff, Shirley and Pierce are more or less how they would later appear in the show proper, although Shirley's religious tendencies are downplayed and Pierce seems to have more of a lecherous and sleazy 'Casanova Wannabe ex-hippie' type of thing going on rather than the socially inept Innocent Bigot he later becomes.
 Jeff is also more of a straight-up Jerkass and Unsympathetic Comedy Protagonist, with little sign of the heart of gold he would have even a few episodes later.